ebenefuenf/quma/docs/carrier.rst

             cur.close()

 **Note**: It is always a good idea to close a connection if you're done.
-If you are using a :doc:`connection pool <pool>` it is absolutely necessarry and you need to explicitly close the cursor or release the carrier.
+If you are using a carrier and a :doc:`connection pool <pool>` it is absolutely necessarry and you have to explicitly close the cursor or release the carrier.
 You can do it using ``cur.close()`` or by passing the carrier to ``db.release(carrier)``.
 Otherwise the connection would not be returned to the pool.